cxcandid/SmartLineLabeler/README.md

 ![Configure Label Background](../main/images/image24.png)

-As a final step, we need to click on the “Update Labels” button in the plugin toolbar.
+As a final step, we need to click on the `Update Labels` button in the plugin toolbar.

 > [!TIP]
 > We should also limit the display of labels to a certain scale range (Label Layer Properties > Rendering)